<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Cause

-This issue is due to a known limitation in how Universal Windows Platform (UWP) and Microsoft 365 native applications operate in conjunction with Okta’s phishing-resistant FastPass authentication.
-Specifically, native Microsoft 365 apps on Windows run in network-isolated sandboxes, which interfere with the device-bound authentication signals required for phishing-resistant authentication.
-As a result, these applications fail to complete the required device context validation, leading to authentication failures when a phishing-resistant constraint is enforced.
+Universal Windows Platform (UWP) and Microsoft 365 native applications experience a known limitation when used with Okta FastPass phishing-resistant authentication.
+Native Microsoft 365 applications on Windows run in network-isolated sandboxes that interfere with the device-bound authentication signals required for phishing-resistant authentication.
+Consequently, these applications fail to complete the required device context validation, which causes authentication failures when Okta enforces a phishing-resistant constraint.

 Solution

-1. Refer to this Okta documentation: Enable phishing-resistant authentication for Universal Windows Platform apps.
+1. Refer to the Okta documentation titled Enable phishing-resistant authentication for Universal Windows Platform apps.

 Loading

-On Windows Devices Users Are Unable to Access Microsoft 365 Native Applications via Okta FastPass when Phishing Resistance is Enforced
+Windows Users Cannot Access Microsoft 365 Native Applications via Okta FastPass When Phishing Resistance Is Enforced